hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I thought I share that here.
 Deliberatly decided to go with a `parse` based solution.

 [14:03:34](#eGB3_8OTC7DMFCjFDB5AxlRiQpGAH0jj7jIJUh5eOCc) <bazub>:
-nice to have the Red implementation, but as an offtopic - the algorithm itself seems to be wrong Ì†ΩÌ∏Ö. I mean, it does not preserve the input array, so it is not exactly the same sorting as we would normally assume
+nice to have the Red implementation, but as an offtopic - the algorithm itself seems to be wrong üòÖ.
+I mean, it does not preserve the input array, so it is not exactly the same sorting as we would normally assume

 [14:05:32](#wr6UXSrp-SwaVY7ojGfElSeNCDNW-lLfH7Gm-yf0Aj0) <bazub>:
 On a practical side, if I were a user with a list of entries, and after a sort some of those entries would be gone - I would be mighty confused